-Before the Night Is Through at the Landor
+Before the Night is Through at the Landor Theatre

 The cosy Landor Theatre in Clapham is host to From Page to Stage, a season of new musical theatre – Before the Night Is Through is one of these new productions.
 It brings together a group of 1930s glitterati for a glamorous party in a secluded house, where things start to go wrong.